mattrubin/AppDotNet/README.md

 ### Making API Requests

 Each method on `ADNClient` takes whatever parameters are required by that API endpoint, as well as an optional completion block.
 The completion block is passed three objects: the object or collection of objects which were returned from the server, an `ADNMetadata` object which contains the `meta` information from the response envelope, and possibly an `NSError` if something went wrong.
+The completion block is run on the main thread by default.

 #### Fetching a user: